relaxdiego/aircraft/README.md

 ## First Make Sure You've Got a Juju model on k8s Running

+If you don't have one, you can create it on top of microk8s as follows:

 ```
 which microk8s && sudo snap remove microk8s